Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

 .. csv-table:: HTTP Errors
    :header: "Status Code","Description"

-   "403","You don't have access to the subreddit you are revoking an invite for."
+   "403","You don't have access to the subreddit."
    "404","The subreddit specified by `r` does not exist.
 A 'page not found' HTML document is also returned."